 I didn’t let things that would normally annoy me get to me, not wanting to break my “streak” of not being in a bad mood.
 As we got further into the year, I mostly forgot about my resolution, but the positive mindset stuck.
 I occasionally remember my beginning-of-the-year commitment to myself, and try to start a new streak.

 In all my ramblings, I guess I’m just trying to say that being positive will make your life better, and you just need a little patience to get there.
 And something else that does well with a little bit of patience?
 These Chocolate Hazelnut Bars you’ve been looking at 😍 !!

-The reason I say these require patience is not because they take a long time to make – they’re actually relatively simple and don’t take long to bake.
+The reason I say these require patience is not that they take a long time to make – they’re actually relatively simple and don’t take long to bake.
 They do, however, get better after they hang out overnight.
 Don’t get me wrong, they’re good on day one.
 But on day two, and however many more days they last?
 They get extra fudgy, and the chocolate flavor is extra intense.

 These chocolate hazelnut bars have legit hazelnut flavor – they’re used three times in the recipe!
-The crust is made with hazelnut flour, the chocolate-y frangipane filling uses hazelnuts in place of traditional almonds, and whole hazelnuts are pressed on top before it’s baked for crunch.
+The crust is made with hazelnut flour, the chocolate frangipane filling uses hazelnuts in place of traditional almonds, and whole hazelnuts are pressed on top before it’s baked for crunch.

 They are alsooo super chocolatey, between the cocoa powder and those big dark chocolate chunks that are on top.
 However, these don’t really taste like your favorite chocolate hazelnut spread.
 They’re not super duper sweet, and the chocolate doesn’t overpower the hazelnut flavor – it’s more nicely balanced.
 You can really taste that toasty hazelnut flavor that gets lost in a lot of chocolate hazelnut desserts.